 - Mix the flour, salt, yeast, sugar, cinnamon and raisins in a large mixing bowl.

 - Pour in the lukewarm (not cold!) water and stir everything together with a wooden spoon.
-Then add the olive oil and combine.
+Then add the oil and combine.

 - When the mixture has mostly stuck together turn the mixture out on to a work surface.
 Knead the mixture by holding one end of the dough in one hand and stretching it out with the other hand.
 Reform the dough, turn it 90 degrees and start again.
 Repeat this for 10 minutes.
 See this recipe for photos on how to knead if you’re unsure.

-- When the dough is shiny and smooth, put it in a large mixing bowl, coat in a thin layer of olive oil and cover the bowl with a tea towel.
+- When the dough is shiny and smooth, put it in a large mixing bowl, coat in a thin layer of oil and cover the bowl with a tea towel.
 Leave it in a warm place (but not too warm – ie not next to an open fire!) for between one and two hours (until it has doubled in size).

 - Empty the dough out on to a work surface and push the air out with your fingertips.